top of page

 5. Attractions and Entertainment:

 Some lines for attractions are extremely long, but they may get shorter later in the day.
 Use the app to see wait times to get a feel for the day.
 If the weather is nice, enjoy your resort and get to the park later.
-Take in the shows and parades.
-Tip: see the Magic Kingdom Parade from Frontierland instead of Main Street.
+Go to the shows and parades.
+Waiting for a Magic Kingdom parade will take some time.
+Someone can watch the space while othere go get a snack.
+And Disney's Hollywood Studios has two great shows that are a good way to kill some time: Indiana Jones Stunt Show and Beauty and the Beast.
+But if you do wait on the line (queue) for an attraction, charge up your phone and use the Play Disney app to pass the time.
+We load books onto our phones, other listen to music.
+Tips: see the Magic Kingdom Parade from Frontierland instead of Main Street.
 It may be less crowded.
+Bring a portable charger for your phone.
+Bring headphones.

 6. Epcot: